Alana Ogilvie

 • These and other factors have contributed to your understanding of sexual expression.

 Sometimes, these interconnecting parts do not fit well together and can cause distress in your life.
-A sex therapist may be able to help you find out how to integrate pieces of your sexual identity, your social conditioning and your sexual preferences so that you can feel whole and content in your experience of your sexuality.
+A sex therapist may be able to help you dismantle your social conditioning and find out how to integrate pieces of your sexual identity and your sexual preferences so that you can feel whole and content in your sexual life.

 Sexuality